 What’s iron overload?

-It is possible to have elevated levels of iron and this is termed iron overload1.
-However, this is only an issue when it occurs over long time periods5.
-Consistently elevated iron levels will lead to iron deposits within several organs and tissues causing significant damage5.
+It is possible to have elevated levels of iron.
+This is called iron overload1.
+However, iron overload is only an issue when it occurs over long time periods5.
+Consistently elevated iron levels lead to iron deposits within several organs and tissues, causing significant damage5.

 What are the symptoms of high iron levels?